sendgrid/docs/content/docs/ui/account-and-settings/upgrading-your-account.md

   show: true
 ---

-Whether you’re a startup or a large enterprise, SendGrid has several plans that are tailored to meet your email needs.
+Whether you’re a startup or a large enterprise, SendGrid has several plans tailored to meet your email needs.

 ## Upgrade your SendGrid plan